Seiya Suzuki Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The Mets have the 24th-ranked team ERA among all league pitching staffs (4.70).
+- The Mets have the 24th-ranked team ERA across all MLB pitching staffs (4.70).

-- The Mets will send Senga (4-2) to the mound to make his ninth start of the season.
-He is 4-2 with a 3.77 ERA and 55 strikeouts through 43 2/3 innings pitched.
+- Carrasco (0-2) takes the mound for the Mets in his fifth start of the season.
+He's put together an 8.68 ERA in 18 2/3 innings pitched, with 11 strikeouts.

-- His most recent appearance came on Wednesday against the Tampa Bay Rays, when the right-hander threw six innings, surrendering one earned run while allowing three hits.
+- The right-hander last appeared on Friday against the Cleveland Guardians, when he tossed five innings, allowing five earned runs while giving up five hits.

-- In eight games this season, the 30-year-old has an ERA of 3.77, with 11.5 strikeouts per nine innings.
-Opponents are batting .224 against him.
+- In four games this season, the 36-year-old has an ERA of 8.68, with 5.3 strikeouts per nine innings.
+Opponents are batting .260 against him.

 © 2023 Data Skrive.
 All rights reserved.